Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience:

-Lounge Deep is the one that made me lean back and immediately feel my posture “float.”
-That’s ideal for movies and naps, but it also meant I reached for a small lumbar pillow when I stayed up for hours.
-Marcus loved it for full-body sprawl and said it felt like it had endless room, but he also noticed that deep seats can encourage a hunched posture if you don’t anchor yourself.
-Mia could curl up easily, yet she couldn’t plant her feet without scooting forward.
-For naps, though, it was the clear winner—wide, deep, and forgiving.
+Lounge Deep was the one that made me lean back almost immediately.
+That is great for movies and naps, but it also meant I reached for a small lumbar pillow whenever I stayed upright for hours.
+Marcus loved the full-body sprawl and kept talking about how much room it gave him.
+Mia could curl up on it easily, but she could not plant her feet without scooting forward.
+In daily use, it was the clearest nap-first sofa here—wide, deep, and very forgiving once you settled in.

 What we liked:

-• Easy to curl up and stay put for long movies
+• Easy to curl up on for long movies

 Who it is best for: